Stellar Disruption of Axion Miniclusters in the Milky Way: Miniclusters in the Milky Way

 \section{Miniclusters in the Milky Way}

 Cold axions are produced in the early Universe through non-thermal processes at the time $t_{\rm osc}$ at which the axion field begins oscillating, when the Hubble rate is of the order of the axion mass.
-The present number density of axions is given by \be n_a = \frac{\rho_{\rm osc}}{m_a}\,a_{\rm osc}^3\,, \ee where $a$ is the scale factor (set to unity today), and $\rho$ is the axion energy density.
+The present number density of axions is given by

+where $a$ is the scale factor (set to unity today), and $\rho$ is the axion energy density.
 The subscript `osc' indicates the value of the parameter at $t_{\rm osc}$.
 Equating the energy density of axions today to the observed DM abundance fixes the value of the axion mass.
 The computation of $\rho_{\rm osc}$ requires one to simulate the dynamics of the topological defects associated with the spontaneous breaking of the PQ symmetry, which is a significant challenge.
 Here, we follow recent literature on the subject and we fix $m_a = 20{\rm \,\mu eV}$~\cite{Klaer:2017qhr, Buschmann:2019icd}, although a wide range of masses is still possible~\cite{Gorghetto:2020qws}.

 An individual AMC can be characterized by an initial overdensity parameter $\delta$, discussed in \S~\ref{sec:overdensities}, and an initial mass described in \S~\ref{sec:HMF}.
 Due to the randomness of the initial conditions of the axion field over causally-connected patches, AMCs are formed with a range of overdensity parameters and masses.
 We note that predictions for the AMC properties are still under debate in the literature and we attempt to highlight these uncertainties throughout.
 We emphasize, however, that our framework can be straightforwardly re-cast under different assumptions for the initial distribution of AMCs, as we discuss in Sec.~\ref{sec:AMCtoday}.